Update: Flu is now widespread but low intensity in Maryland, and and flu activity continues to decrease in many areas of the United States.

-The flu season is in full swing!
-Right now, flu is at high levels across the United States.
-However, in Maryland, while the flu is widespread, the intensity is low, meaning a lower number of visits to providers are for influenza-like illness.
+Right now, flu is widespread and occuring at high levels across the United States, including Maryland.
 The H3N2 virus is causing a lot of flu cases this year, and this strain of flu is associated with more severe illness.

 Check the Maryland Department of Health’s FluWatch page for the latest flu data in Maryland.